 Driving under the influence is a serious offense that carries one year to several years in jail, hundreds to thousands in fines, and significant periods of license revocation.
 With the help of an experienced and knowledgeable Nassau County DWI lawyer, you will have a greater chance at arguing for a dismissal of your charges or at least a mitigation of your sentence.
 Attorney Gary S. Miller has been defending drivers against DWI charges for 30 years, and he has handled more than 20,000 driving-related cases.

 Trust that the Law Office of Gary S. Miller is well-equipped to build a strong defense for you against your DWI accusations.
-Call (516) 489-3600 or contact our firm online to plan your unique defense today.
+Call (516) 489-3600 or contact our firm online to schedule a consultation with a Nassau County DWI lawyer.

 Mr. Miller is the best!! he perfectly handled my case and helped me.
 He is not an attorney who would be impossible to reach, but he will be helping out even after the case.Zülal K.